 In a perfect world, all landlord-tenant agreements would end in a civil, straightforward manner, with all outstanding debts duly paid.
-However, as we are all aware, the world that we occupy is far from perfect and there are many situations where landlords may find themselves with a tenant who has fled their unit early without paying rent.
-If you’re a landlord who has found yourself with unpaid rent, this article is for you.
+However, as we are all aware, the world that we occupy is far from perfect, and there are many situations where landlords find themselves with a tenant who has fled their unit early without paying rent.

-In this Baselane guide, we’ll provide some options that landlords have if they’re looking at how to collect any unpaid rent that arises from a tenant breaking a lease or moving out unexpectedly.
+In this Baselane guide, we’ll provide some options for how to collect unpaid rent from tenants after the tenant moves out or breaks a lease agreement unexpectedly.

-Of course, every situation is different, so if you’re a landlord that is finding yourself in this predicament it’s always best to consult with your experts to find the right advice that matches your specific scenario.
+Of course, every situation is different.
+If you’re trying to collect rent from a former tenant, it’s always best to consult with experts to get advice that matches your specific scenario.
 However, we hope this article will paint a good picture of the different options that are available to you.

 1. Try to Collect the Rent